 \textbf{\textit{Quantum Oracles.}} Quantum algorithms manipulate input information encoded in ``oracles,'' which are callable black-box circuits.
-Quantum oracles are considered quantum-reversible implementations of classical operations, especially arithmetic operations.
+Quantum oracles are usually quantum-reversible implementations of classical operations, especially arithmetic operations.
 Their behavior is defined in terms of transitions between single basis-kets.
-Through a quantum summation formula that has the same behavior as an array map operation in \Cref{fig:intros-example}, we can infer its global state behavior based on the single basis-ket behavior. \oqasm \cite{oracleoopsla} is a language that permits the definitions of quantum oracles with efficient verification and testing facilities using the summation formula.
+We can infer its global state behavior based on the single basis-ket behavior through the quantum summation formula below.
+This resembles an array map operation in \Cref{fig:intros-example}. \oqasm \cite{oracleoopsla} is a language that permits the definitions of quantum oracles with efficient verification and testing facilities using the summation formula.

 \textbf{\textit{No Cloning and Observer Effect.}} The \emph{no-cloning theorem} suggests no general way of copying a quantum value.
 In quantum circuits, this is related to ensuring the reversible property of unitary gate applications.
 For example, the Boolean guard and body of a quantum conditional cannot refer to the same qubits, e.g., $\qif{x[1]}{\qass{x[1]}{x[1]\, \splus\, 1}}$ violates the property as $x[1]$ is mentioned in the guard and body.
 The quantum \emph{observer effect} refers to leaking information from a quantum value state.
-If a quantum conditional body contains a measurement or classical variable updates, it causes the quantum system to break down due to the observer effect. \qafny{} enforces no cloning and no observer breakdown through the syntax and flow-sensitive type system.
+If a quantum conditional body contains a measurement or classical variable updates, the quantum system breaks down due to the observer effect. \qafny{} enforces no cloning and no observer breakdown through the syntax and flow-sensitive type system.